yuetianluo/ISLET/README.md

 `library(ISLET)`

-# How to use
+## How to use
-See "manural.pdf" and "ISLET_example.R" for reference.
+See "manural.pdf" and "ISLET-example.R" for reference.